-Under the imputation system, dividends paid on certain shares that are classified as non-equity shares - for example, some redeemable preference shares - are treated as unfrankable distributions for imputation purposes.
+Under the imputation system, dividends paid on certain shares that are classified as non-equity shares (for example,some redeemable preference shares) are treated as unfrankable distributions for imputation purposes.
 As a consequence, these dividends cannot be franked.
-For more information, see the publication Debt and equity tests: quide to the debt and equity tests, available on our website.
+For more information, see the publication Debt and equity tests: guide to the debt and equity tests, available at www.ato.gov.au

-THE DIVIDEND STATEMENT
+THE DIVIDEND OR DISTRIBUTION STATEMENT

-If an Australian company pays or credits you a dividend or a non-share dividend, the company should also send you a statement advising:
+If an Australian company pays or credits you with a dividend or a non-share dividend, the company must also send you a dividend statement or distribution statement advising:

-- the amount of the dividend that is unfranked - the amount of the dividend that is franked - the amount of franking credit, and - the amount of tax file number (TFN) withholding tax withheld if you have not quoted your TFN to the company.
+- the name of the entity making the distribution - the date on which the distribution was made - the amount of the distribution - the amount of any franking credit allocated to the distribution - the franking percentage for the distribution - where the distribution is unfranked, a statement to that effect - where the distribution is franked, the franked part and the unfranked part - where any or all of the unfranked amount of the distribution has been declared to be conduit foreign income, the portion so declared - the amount of tax file number (TFN) withholding tax withheld if you have not quoted your TFN to the company.